Kiefer Sutherland: Legal issues

 Sutherland was charged in Los Angeles on 25 September 2007, on drunk driving charges, after failing a field sobriety test.
 His test exceeded the state's legal blood alcohol limit, and he was later released on a $25,000 bail.
 It was Sutherland's fourth DUI charge since 1989.
 Sutherland pleaded no contest to the DUI charge and was sentenced to 48 days in jail.

 Sutherland surrendered to the NYPD on 6 May 2009 for head-butting fashion designer Jack McCollough, founder and co-designer of Proenza Schouler, at The Mercer Hotel in SoHo following a fundraiser for the Metropolitan Museum of Art.
 Several weeks later, Sutherland and McCollough issued a joint statement in which Sutherland apologized; police later dropped the charges.

 Business ventures

 Sutherland is the co-owner (along with Jude Cole) of the independent record label Ironworks.

 Sutherland reportedly fell victim to a financial scam involving cattle in 2010.
 According to the Associated Press, the perpetrator, Michael Wayne Carr, took US$869,000 from Sutherland, ostensibly in order to buy steers which were never purchased.
 Carr pleaded guilty and was ordered to pay US$956,000 in restitution to Sutherland and his investment partner.

 Political views

 In his January 2007 interview with Charlie Rose, Sutherland said of his political views:

 I believe inherently that we have a responsibility to take care of each other, so when you talk about socialized health care: absolutely, that's a no-brainer.
 Free universities: absolutely, that's a no-brainer.
 So, in the definition, I guess those are leaning toward socialist politics.
 To me, it's common sense.

+As a Canadian citizen residing in the United States for work, Sutherland said he is unable to vote in either country.
+However, he has stated in a 2016 interview that he would have aligned with the New Democratic Party due to his family's history and support for the NDP.
+Sutherland also supports the Liberal Party's efforts to protect universal health care and criticized the Conservative Party's "undervaluing" of the Canadian public health care system.

+In 2019, Sutherland called out Ontario premier Doug Ford and Ottawa MPP Lisa MacLeod for using his late grandfather's name to "push their agendas".
+He also criticized Ford for claiming that the late Douglas would have approved of the Progressive Conservatives' push for fiscal discipline as he argued that his grandfather's achievements were "never at the expense of social and human services to those in need".
+MacLeod responded by criticizing an "expensive" bus shelter ad for Designated Survivor outside of Queen's Park while suggesting that Sutherland does not understand the challenges of being a politician compared to "pretending to be one on TV".